 Once you have successfully parked your moving truck, always set the parking break in place!
 It will help keep your truck in a stationary position despite carrying a heavier load.
 To set the parking brake, firmly pull the handle until locks into a vertical position.
 Then move the shift selector into park to secure the truck.

-Do you have any tips to driving a moving truck?
+Do you have any tips for driving a moving truck?
 Share in the comments below!